CHAPTER 9 – BIRTHDAY

 Pushing her maps aside, Snow smiled up at the man.
 "Very well, thank you Duke Hammond.
 More papers to sign?"

 Snow somewhat broke the Duke out of his gaze as he remembered what he was there for.
 "Ah!
 Yes, some deeds to small parts of land, one note for the new tax arrangement and a couple more declarations."
 The Duke placed the pile of parchment on the desk.
-"Feel free to read over them.
-I don't need them until tonight."
+"Feel free to read over them slowly.
+I don't need them until tomorrow."

 Snow sifted through the pile quickly and put them to the side.
 "Thank you.
 Is there anything else?"

-"No, my lady.
-That is everything; I just wanted to give you these forms.
+"No, your Majesty, that is everything.
+I just wanted to give you these documents.
 Also, William and Eric are both busy, so I said I'd come and check on you and place an extra guard at your door."
-The Duke headed for the door and paused with his hand on the handle.
+The Duke turned for the door and paused with his hand on the handle.
 "I shall see you tonight, your Majesty," and he left the office, closing the door gently behind him.

 The afternoon seemed to fly past as Snow read through her forms and returned them to the Duke herself.
-Before she knew it, Mary had found her and convinced her to start getting ready.
+Before she knew it, Mary had found her and convinced her to start getting ready for the Ball.